-- Human beings, including groups of religious people, tell stories that help them grapple with some of the big questions of life. - Many of these stories are well-known as they have been handed down over generations.
+- Human beings, including groups of religious people, tell stories that help them grapple with some of the big questions of life. - Many of these stories are well-known as they have been handed down over generations. - Humanists find inspiring stories that are non-religious but are sources of wisdom.

-Teachers could teach this content through Core Unit C1.6 and focus Units F1.11, F1.10 and F1.11 which include:
+Teachers could teach this content through Core Unit C1.6 and focus Units F1.11, F1.13 and F1.14 which include: